vairavan-ven/Social-Network-API/README.md

 Anyone is free to contribute

 ## Tests
-Install insomni and test the routes
+Install insomnia and test the routes

 ## Questions
 If you have any questions, you can reach out to me via GitHub or email: